The Hodge--Poincar\'e polynomial of the moduli spaces of stable vector bundles over an algebraic curve

 \subsection{A stratification for the set of semistable points}

 When $X^{ss}\neq X^{s}_{(0)}\neq \emptyset$ the GIT quotient $X/\!/G$ may have serious singularities.
 For the moduli space of semistable vector bundles, $\mathcal{M}(n,d)$, the problem of finding natural desingularisations has been studied by Seshadri \cite{S}, Narasimhan and Ramanan \cite{NR}, and Kirwan \cite{K4}.
 The latter is an application of the method described in \cite{K2} that works for a smooth complex projective variety $X$ acted on by a reductive group $G$ and such that $X^{ss}\neq X^{s}_{(0)}\neq \emptyset$.
-In this paper we use Kirwan's method which allows us to define a stratification of $X^{ss}$ such that $X^{s}_{(0)}$ is an open stratum.
+From her method, Kirwan defines a refined stratification of $X^{ss}$ such that $X^{s}_{(0)}$ is an open stratum (see \cite{K6}).
 This method consists of blowing up $X$ along a sequence of smooth $G$-invariant subvarieties to obtain a $G$-invariant morphism $\pi : \widetilde{X}^{ss}\rightarrow X^{ss}$, where $ \widetilde{X}^{ss} $ is a projective variety acted on linearly by $G$ properly lifted, and such that $\widetilde{X}^{ss}=\widetilde{X}^{s}_{(0)}$ with respect to the induced action.
 The induced birational morphism $\widetilde{X}/\!/G \rightarrow X/\!/G$ can be regarded as a ``partial desingularisation'' of the GIT quotient $X/\!/G$ in the sense that the more serious singularities of $X/\!/G$ have been resolved.
 The only singularities of $\widetilde{X}/\!/G$ are finite quotient singularities (for more details see \cite{K2}).